Changing Area Codes: What Consumers Should Know

 A new area code may be added under the following methods:

 - Geographic Split: With a geographic split, the geographic area covered by an existing area code is split into two or more smaller areas.
-One of the sections retains the existing area code while the other(s) receives a new area code(s), consequently causing customers in that section to have to change their telephone numbers.
+One of the sections retains the existing area code while the other(s) receives a new area code(s), consequently causing customers in that section to have to change the area code associated with their current telephone numbers.

 - All-Services Overlay: As the name suggests, a new overlay area code “covers” the pre-existing area code, most often serving the identical geographic area.
 Existing numbers keep the old area code, and only new telephone lines are assigned the new area code.
 Phone numbers for all types of services are included, whether the phone number is for a phone, cell phone, fax machine, or ATM.
 With an overlay, there are multiple area codes for each geographic area, putting an end to further shrinking of the geographic size of the area code.
 Subsequent area code relief would likely be another overlay.